axemwa/NoStrip/README.md

 - */nostrip* reload - Reloads the config

 ## Permissions:
-*nostrip.toggle* - Gives permission to use the toggle command | Default Op
+*nostrip.toggle* - Permission to use the toggle command | Default Op

-*nostrip.reload* - Gives permission to use/view the reload command shown in the menu | Default Op
+*nostrip.reload* - Permission to use/view the reload command shown in the menu | Default Op

-*nostrip.axe.** - Gives permission to strip logs with all axes
+*nostrip.axe.** - Permission to strip logs with all axes

-*nostrip.axe.wood* - Gives permission to strip logs with a wooden axe
+*nostrip.axe.wood* - Permission to strip logs with a wooden axe

-*nostrip.axe.stone* - Gives permission to strip logs with a stone axe
+*nostrip.axe.stone* - Permission to strip logs with a stone axe

-*nostrip.axe.iron* - Gives permission to strip logs with an iron axe
+*nostrip.axe.iron* - Permission to strip logs with an iron axe

-*nostrip.axe.gold* - Gives permission to strip logs with a gold axe
+*nostrip.axe.gold* - Permission to strip logs with a gold axe

-*nostrip.axe.diamond* - Gives permission to strip logs with a diamond axe
+*nostrip.axe.diamond* - Permission to strip logs with a diamond axe

 ## Aliases: